 Thinking determines the choice, and choice determines life.
 To change, we must start with speculation.

-May every child, in the rapidly changing 21st century, have the ability to make wise judgments, so as to bring inner stability and realize their potential.
+May every child, in the rapidly changing 21st century, have the ability to make wise judgments, bring inner stability, and realize their potential.